Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: Acknowledgment

 \section{Acknowledgment}

 This work has been inspired by an old talk by Kazushige Terui on the space efficiency of the KAM~\cite{TeruiSlides}.
 The second author is partially supported by the ERC CoG ``DIAPASoN'' (GA 818616).
-The third author is partially supported by the ANR project ``PPS'' (ANR-19-CE48-0014).
+The third author is partially supported by the ANR project ``PPS'' (ANR-19-CE48-0014) and by the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101034255.